Spatial Steerability of GANs via Self-Supervision from Discriminator: Experiments

 \textbf{Spatial Heatmap Sampling and Encoding.} In practice, we find the GradCAM maps on the fine resolutions are too sensitive to semantic cues.
 Therefore, we only conduct encoding on the level $0,1,2$ of $G$, \emph{i.e.}, resolution $4\times4$, $8\times8$, and $16\times16$.
 For non-indoor scenes, we heuristically generate $1,2,4$ centers (in other words, sub-heatmaps) on these three levels.
-We sample the level $0$ heatmap center $\mathbf{c^{0}_0}$ by a Gaussian distribution with a mean of $(\frac{h}{2},\frac{w}{2})$, and a standard deviation of $(\frac{h}{3},\frac{w}{3})$.
-To keep the heatmaps consistent at various levels, we sample the level $1,2$ centers over the level $0$ center.
-It indicates the mean of Gaussian distribution $\mathbf{c^{1}_n}$ and $\mathbf{c^{2}_n}$ is the sampled $\mathbf{c^{0}_0}$.
-Their standard deviations are $(\frac{h}{6},\frac{w}{6})$.
-If we shift the level $0$ center, the heatmaps of other levels will move correspondingly.
+The center for the level $0$ heatmap, denoted as $\mathbf{c^{0}_0}$, is sampled using a Gaussian distribution with a mean positioned at half the height and width $(\frac{h}{2},\frac{w}{2})$, and a standard deviation of a third of the height and width $(\frac{h}{3},\frac{w}{3})$.
+To maintain heatmap consistency across different levels, the centers for levels $1$ and $2$ ($\mathbf{c^{1}_k}$ and $\mathbf{c^{2}_k}$) are sampled based on the position of the level $0$ center.
+In this context, $\mathbf{c^{1}_k}$ and $\mathbf{c^{2}_k}$ represent multiple potential centers at levels $1$ and $2$, respectively, with `$k$' indicating the specific center number.
+The standard deviations for these are set at $(\frac{h}{6},\frac{w}{6})$.
+It's important to note that if the center at level $0$ shifts, the heatmaps at other levels will adjust accordingly.
 Following the coarse-to-fine manner, we decrease each center's influence area level by level.
 Besides, we drop the sampling if the level $0$ center is outside the image.
 In our observation, the results of the proposed method are robust to these hyperparameters for heatmap sampling.
 Therefore, we use the same hyperparameters for heatmap sampling on the FFHQ, LSUN Cat, and LSUN Church datasets.
 For the indoor setting, we take $n=3$ sub-heatmaps to construct a complete heatmap, whose centers are sampled via a Gaussian distribution with a mean of $(\frac{h}{2},\frac{w}{2})$ and a standard deviation of $(\frac{h}{2},\frac{w}{2})$.
 We encode this heatmap to all the synthesis layers of $G$.
 More implementation details are provided in the Supplementary Material. \\

 \textbf{Training and Evaluation.} We implement our SpatialGAN on the official implementation of \href{https://github.com/NVlabs/stylegan2-ada-pytorch}{StyleGAN2}, such that the state-of-the-art image generation method StyleGAN2~\cite{stylegan2} serves as our baseline.
 We follow the default training configuration of \cite{stylegan2-ada} for the convenience of reproducibility, and keep the hyperparameters unchanged to validate the effectiveness of our proposed framework.
 For example, we train all the models with a batch size of $64$ on $8$ GPUs and continue the training until $25M$ images have been shown to the discriminator.
 Our method increases the training time by around $30\%$ compared with the baseline.
 We use Fréchet Inception Distance (FID)~\cite{heusel2017gans} between $50K$ generated samples and all the available real samples as the image generation quality indicator. \\